Aliases for GLYAT Gene

 GeneCards Summary for GLYAT Gene

 GLYAT (Glycine-N-Acyltransferase) is a Protein Coding gene.
-Diseases associated with GLYAT include substance-induced psychosis and osteogenesis imperfecta, type i.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+Diseases associated with GLYAT include substance-induced psychosis and hairy tongue.
+Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
 An important paralog of this gene is GLYATL3.

 UniProtKB/Swiss-Prot Summary for GLYAT Gene